prasha111/hello_world/README.md

 # hello_world
-1st program written in python to detect the mainly 3 colour(rgb) contours by using colour elimination of the other colours rather tha the 3 main colour.
+1st program written in python to detect the mainly 3 colour(rgb) contours by using colour elimination of the other colours rather than 3 main colour.

 reqiurements --
 1. python 2.7